Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/15-computer-vision.md

      ```

-3. opening the **thumbnail.jpg** file that is generated in the same folder as your code file.
+3. Opening the **thumbnail.jpg** file that is generated in the same folder as your code file.

      **C#**